Dope-Programmer/Twist-on-Hangman/README.md

 ![saveIndexAndLetter-Drongo](https://github.com/user-attachments/assets/df6adcd8-feae-4541-92f2-37e464384160) ![SaveIndexAndLetterFunction-Drongo2](https://github.com/user-attachments/assets/37f46384-99e6-4e6f-9f14-53857295a182)

 ##### Reveal letter
 This leads us to the next step: to reveal the letter.
 When we want to reveal the correct guessed letter, we get the structure that holds the saved letter and index.
 To reveal it, we get the correct index in the array of the letter-widgets we generated in the Create Widgets function.
+All in all, this blueprint ensures that the letter is displayed at the correct place in the word.

 ![RevealLetterFunction](https://github.com/user-attachments/assets/70721cb0-806e-4cfa-a147-4c1cfe04fe86)